mattbradley/dash/README.md

 ### Polynomial Spiral Paths

 To allow for smooth driving, any path return by the motion planner must guarantee continuous curvature (meaning no discontinuous rotations of the steering wheel); it's obvious that straight edges cannot be used to connect the lattice points between stations.
-A polynomial spiral is a curve whose curvature is a polynomial function of it arc-length; it provides the planner with continuous curvature paths, and its coefficients can be quickly estimated using gradient descent.
+A polynomial spiral is a curve whose curvature is a polynomial function of its arc-length; it provides the planner with continuous curvature paths, and its coefficients can be quickly estimated using gradient descent.
 Edges between lattice points are created following some connectivity pattern, and the polynomial spiral coefficients for each edge are optimized in parallel using a WebGL shader.
 Polynomial spiral edges are also created to connect the vehicle's current position to points on the lattice.

 ![Polynomial Spiral](./readme/polynomial_spiral.png)